 The authorization service is separated from the HTTP RESTful access so that it can be provided by a different organization or part of the organization than the resource service.
 This is driven by the requirements of patients, providers, and other users to simplify and maintain autonomy and control over authorization services.
 A user may interact with dozens of providers.
 It is difficult for the user to coordinate different authorization mechanisms with each of these dozens of providers.

-This pattern is a common Internet usage and there are already vendors of authorization services that are being used to solve this problem.
+This pattern is a common Internet usage and there are already vendors of bs that are being used to solve this problem.
 These include Facebook, Google, and a variety of other service providers in different commercial and governmental sectors.
 Some countries may use their citizen identity card to access their governmental services.
 These overlap with providers of authentication services.
 These services allow a patient to establish an authentication and authorization relationship with minimal provisioning by the healthcare provider.
 The user can specify “use vendor X” to their healthcare provider.

 The pre-requisites for this use case are: